 KI: Be confident, yet humble.
 You have something to offer, but there’s still plenty to be learned.

 HW: Now that I have returned to CNA as an associate research analyst, I am back on the environment and energy team.
 I have continued to contribute to studies related to marine policy and marine mammals, and have been able to expand the breadth of my project work to other areas, such as energy and manpower studies.
 Both as an intern and as a full time analyst, I have been able to contribute meaningfully to CNA’s analytical studies.
 I look forward to growing within the organization for years to come.

 SG: I work largely on energy security, which is a key factor in maritime security.
 At CNA I learned about maritime chokepoints and commercial trade, and that much of a country's maritime security needs are related to protecting their oil and gas that travels by sea.
 I became more interested in understanding this link between maritime and energy security after my internship at CNA.

 KI: As an intern, I learned two important lessons: first, the management style is fairly hands off so you need to be proactive about finding information and asking for guidance; and second, all projects are a team effort so be sure to listen to and appreciate your colleagues’ input.
 My work now includes a variety of new topics, but those observations from my internship have proven useful under any circumstance.

 Details: Interns are paid every two weeks, at a competitive rate for the area and level of work they will be conducting.
 The expectation is that they will hold a 40-hour-a-week position.

 Application Process: Students who qualify should submit an application, a cover letter describing their research and internship interests, a résumé (include GPA), transcripts from their undergraduate and graduate schools, and two professional or academic letters of recommendations.
 All job applicants must have U.S. citizenship.
-The application for the 2019 Research Internship Program is now open.
-The application submission deadline in January 31, 2019.
+The application for the 2019 Research Internship Program is now closed.